AymanAbaid/FacerPlugin/README.md

 In order to install this plugin snapshot in Android Studio, launch Android Studio and go to **File > Settings > Plugins > Settings Icon > Install Plugin from Disk...**, and choose the FACER-AS Plugin Package zip file.
 Restart Android Studio to show the FACER option in top Menu bar.
 See [Usage](#usage) for functional details.

 ## Plugin Configuration
 On first launch of FACER-AS, the Configuration Setup dialog will appears (or use FACER on menu bar and select Configuration option).
-Add the URL of database created during FACER setup, the path to Lucene Index folder, the stopwords.txt file path, and a destination path for the User Interaction logs.
+Add the path to the resources root folder that we extracted earlier.
+This root folder must contain the Dataset folder, LuceneIndex folder and the stopwords.txt file provided in the FACER-AS Resources.
+This folder will also be used as a destination for the User Interaction logs.
 After the setup is complete, click Ok option to update the plugin configuration settings.

 ![ui_config_2021_11_06](https://user-images.githubusercontent.com/80214279/121684090-b34ed700-cad7-11eb-8da5-bc48652259af.png)